 Review the details of employee share schemes (ESS) and ensure you meet specific obligations ESS interests were provided at a discount.

 Review the status of independent contractors to ensure they are properly classified.
-There could be hidden liabilities for PAYG withholding, superannuation guarantee contributions, WorkCover and payroll tax where the contactors are working under normal employee conditions.
+There could be hidden liabilities for PAYG withholding, superannuation guarantee contributions, WorkCover and payroll tax where the contractors are working under normal employee conditions.

 If PAYG withholding amounts are unpaid before the due date, the Commissioner of Taxation may issue a director penalty notice which will be equal to the unpaid liabilities.

-In relation to PAYG instalments, the GDP adjustment factor for the 2024 and 2025 financial years is 6%.
+In relation to PAYG instalments, the GDP adjustment factor for the 2025 financial year is 6% and will decrease to 4% from 1 July 2025.

 7.2 Payroll tax